 If you have to use a container, regardless of whether you want to grow dill indoors or outdoors, it is of the utmost importance to know which is the right type that needs to be used.
 Because this herb can grow tall and has long roots, it is crucial to choose a deep container.
 In some cases, it may be necessary to use a stake that supports the plant’s growth and its length.

-- Indoor or Outdoor - A carefully selected variety that can easily be grown indoors in your kitchen or outdoors in the garden.
-There is actually enough seed to do both
+- Beautiful - Large color packet of the popular culinary herb Dill (Anethum Graveolens).
+This carefully selected variety can easily be grown indoors in your kitchen or outdoors in the garden.
+There is actually enough seed to do both.
+Minimum of 1g per packet (about 325 seeds).

-- Always Have Fresh Dill on Hand -- Fresh dill is an essential ingredient for making tzatziki sauce, salad dressings, seasoning salmon and other fish, pickled cucumbers, and vegetables dishes.
+- Fresh Dill On Hand - Fresh dill is an essential ingredient for making tzatziki sauce, salad dressings, seasoning salmon and other fish, pickled cucumbers, and vegetables dishes.
 Fresh dill will make your food taste gourmet.

 - Dill will usually grow better outdoors, where it will get plenty of direct light.
 The ideal temperatures for dill are between 15 – 21°C (60 and 70°F) but the plant will be comfortable if the temperatures are a bit hotter than that – up to 32 °C (90°F).